 - State cesses

 - Surcharges in the nature of taxes on goods/ services, Octroi and entry tax and purchase tax

 Excise and service taxes will be replaced with CGST, Local VAT and other state taxes will be replaced with SGST.
 CST will be replaced with IGST.
 Therefore, IGST is the total of CGST and SGST.

-Alcoholic liquor and tobacco will have a separate excise duty in addition to GST.
-Also, petroleum and petroleum products will continue to be taxed under existing laws and will be a part of the GST on a future date.
+Alcohol and tobacco will have a separate excise duty in addition to GST.
+Petroleum and petroleum products will continue to be taxed under existing laws and will be incorporated into GST at a future date.

 Similar to the GST law, the CGST, SGST and UTGST laws will be addressed and strengthened at the levels of the Centre, States and Union Territories.
 Hence, the centre will introduce the CGST Bill and SGST bill shortly in the Legislative Assemblies.